 It’s illegal for employers to discriminate against employees in California based on their marital status.
-All employees in our state are protected by the California’s Fair Employment and Housing Act (FEHA) in matters related to marital status discrimination.
+All employees in our state are protected by California’s Fair Employment and Housing Act (FEHA) in matters related to marital status discrimination.
 Any worker who has become a victim of such discriminatory behavior can seek the advice of a Los Angeles marital status discrimination attorney and receive full legal protection.
-Whether you were discriminated, harassed, wrongfully terminated or demoted, you can take advantage of Rager Law Firm’s expertise and obtain your rightful compensation.
+Whether you were discriminated, harassed, wrongfully terminated, or demoted, you can take advantage of Rager & Yoon – Employment Lawyers’s expertise and obtain your rightful compensation.

 Marital Status Discrimination Categories

 The FEHA states that employers can not reject hiring a worker or withhold compensation based on their marital status.
 An employee should not be treated differently during the interview or hiring process because he or she is married.
 It is unlawful to discriminate an individual either divorced, unmarried, or married.
 Questions about marriage status should not be asked during the interview or hiring process as they break the law.

 There are some other categories of marital discrimination:

 - Retaliating when an employee files a complaint against the employer

 - Refusing to conduct an interview or hire.

 Employers cannot act against individuals based on their marital status.
 Anyone who has become the victim of such actions or discriminatory conduct has the right to pursue litigation against the responsible party.
 A skilled Los Angeles marital status discrimination attorney can thoroughly evaluate your case and protect your legal rights.